Tertiary Education and Skills (TES) Multi-Donor Trust Fund

 Completion Note

-Report on best practices for negotiating zero–cost data in public
+Report on best practices for negotiating zero–cost data in public education systems.

 EdTech Policy Academy is the primary vehicle for building the capacity of countries to design and implement policies and strategies for digital skills and resilient learning systems—using a blend of online synchronous (live virtual workshops) and asynchronous (self-paced e-learning) sessions

 May 2023 Policy Academy for Africa: The event was a project-based, hands-on learning experience to provide actionable knowledge and skills in areas where EdTech can yield significant improvements in education systems.
 This iteration focused on drafting and refining EdTech policies, bringing together 122 participants from 16 countries.
-Watch the launching event.
+Watch the launch event.

 Rwanda - Launch of the EdTech policy process in December 2023.
 Presentation of the Education Technology Policy 2024–2030 to the Minister of Education in February 2024.
-Following expert validation, the revised policy awaits cabinet approval.
+Following expert validation, the revised policy awaits Cabinet approval.
 EdTech strategic initiatives to support its implementation are underway.

 October–November 2024 Policy Academy for Africa: Sequel to the 2023 event, bringing together 233 participants from 22 African countries to focus on implementing and updating EdTech policies.
 The event helped analyze and draft (or update) EdTech policies, while learning from the experiences of the rest of the region; develop and implement EdTech strategies (including resource availability and prioritization at different educational levels); and explore the role of artificial intelligence and other EdTech trends.
 Watch the launching event and panel discussions: